About the Professional Doctorate (DAcCHM)

 Didactic hours/practical hours/clinical hours/quarter credits.

 Credit Hours: Each didactic quarter credit is equivalent to 12 hours of in-class instruction.
-Each clinical internship quarter credit is equivalent to 24 hours of instruction.
-Each clinical externship quarter credit is equivalent to 36 hours of instruction.
+Each DAcCHM clinical internship and externship quarter credit is equivalent to 24 hours of instruction.
 Certain didactic courses may be taken by directed study, provided all the criteria outlined in the Student & Clinic Manual have been met.
-No more than nine quarter credits may be earned by directed study in the MAcOM program.
-In the DAcOM program, 12 credits may be earned by directed study under the honors concentration elective track.
+No more than nine quarter credits may be earned by directed study in the MAcCHM program.
+In the DAcCHM program, 12 credits may be earned by directed study under the honors concentration elective track.

-MAcOM students and graduates of master of acupuncture and Oriental medicine programs applying for the DAcOM program must have official undergraduate transcripts detailing credit for biology, chemistry, and psychology.
+MAcCHM students and graduates of master of acupuncture with Chinese herbal medicine specialization programs applying for the DAcCHM program must have official undergraduate transcripts detailing credit for biology, chemistry, and psychology.
 These three courses may be completed at AOMA while doing degree coursework, provided the course prerequisite and co-requisite structure is adhered to.
 Alternatively, equivalent courses may be taken for credit at regionally accredited or ACAOM-accredited institutions and proof provided on official transcripts.
-The following courses at AOMA fulfill this requirement: WS0104 Medical Biology, WS0105 Medical Biochemistry,
+The following courses at AOMA fulfill this requirement: WS0104 Medical Biology, WS0105 Medical Biochemistry, and PT0101 Psychology and Clinical Communications.